brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Fast Task Inference with Variational Intrinsic Successor Features"](https://arxiv.org/abs/1906.05030) Hansen, Dabney, Barreto, Wiele, Warde-Farley, Mnih
   `successor features`
+>	"Imagine that unsupervised interaction is free/cheap, but evaluating the reward function isn't.
+We formalize this as a 2 phase training regime: 1) unlimited unsupervised interaction; 2) few-shot rewarded interactions (standard RL setup).
+We apply this regime to all 57 Atari games.
+The successor features framework decouples state and reward dynamics.
+This allows you to infer the solution to a new task by solving a linear regression problem mapping features to rewards.
+But where do the features come from?
+Learning options with predictable behavior is an unsupervised objective that can be seen as implicitly learning controllable features.
+Plug these features into SF and you're good to go!
+After unsupervised learning of controllable successor features, we can now learn about a task very efficiently by solving a 5 parameter linear regression problem instead of a non-linear RL problem.
+Human-level performance on 14 Atari games."

 #### ["Transfer in Deep Reinforcement Learning Using Successor Features and Generalised Policy Improvement"](http://proceedings.mlr.press/v80/barreto18a) Barreto et al.
   `successor features`